February 21, 2013

 The Lubbock Lake Landmark serves as a field laboratory for geology, soils and radiocarbon dating studies, as well as being an active archaeological and natural history preserve.

 See the Smithsonian Magazine story here.

-The Landmark is located at 2401 Landmark Drive, just north of North Loop 289 at Clovis Highway (US 84).
-Landmark hours are Tuesday Saturday 9 a.m. to 5 p.m., and Sunday, 1 5 p.m.
-The Landmark is closed on Monday.
+The Lubbock Lake Landmark is located at 2401 Landmark Drive, north of Loop 289 in Lubbock.
+It is open 9 a.m. to 5 p.m.
+Tuesday through Saturday and 1-5 p.m.
+Sunday.
+The landmark is closed on Monday.